Guide To Buying Replacement Windows

 What Do You Need

-The question to answer is what do I need?
+This is a great place to start.
+You know you need to replace your old windows so let's figure out how many.
 I'd suggest counting up your home's windows and then just putting a price tag of $800 per window fully installed.
-This is the average window cost that a homeowner will pay for windows (but there is a massive range for replacement windows so don't freak out if if your bids don't match this VERY generic price point.)
+This is the average window cost that a homeowner will pay for vinyl windows (but there is a massive range for replacement windows so don't freak out if if your bids don't match this VERY generic price point.)

-Here is an example - 30 windows at $800 per equals - $24,000.
+Here is an example - 30 vinyl windows at $800 per equals - $24,000.
 Ugh, expensive right?
-They really are so let's do it once and let's do it right so you don't have to deal with this problem for another 40 years.
+They really are so let's do it once and let's do it right so you don't have to deal with this headache for another 40 years.

 Buying Retail